AdonisJr/mms-be/README.md

 ## Usage

-1. **Login/Register**: Different user roles (Admin, Faculty, Utility Worker) can log in and access role-specific features.
+1. **Login/Register**: Different user roles (Admin, Staff, Personnel) can log in and access role-specific features.
-2. **Service Requests**: Faculty members can submit requests, which are then managed by admins and utility workers.
+2. **Service Requests**: Staff members can submit requests, which are then managed by admins and personnel.
 3. **Preventive Maintenance**: Regular equipment maintenance tasks are tracked, assigned, and completed.
 4. **Inventory Management**: CRUD functionality allows the tracking of equipment details, including maintenance schedules and conditions.
 5. **Task Updates**: Utility workers can update task statuses and upload proof of completion.